-Common collective trusts ("CCTs"): are valued utilizing the respective net asset values as reported by such trusts, which are reported at fair value.
-The fair value has been determined by the trustee sponsoring the CCT by dividing the trust's net assets at fair value by its units outstanding at the valuation dates.
-There are no restrictions as to the redemption of these investments, nor does the Plan have any contractual obligations to further invest in any of these CCTs.
+Collective Investment trusts ("CITs"): are valued utilizing the respective net asset values as reported by such trusts, which are reported at fair value.
+The fair value has been determined by the trustee sponsoring the CIT by dividing the trust's net assets at fair value by its units outstanding at the valuation dates.
+There are no restrictions as to the redemption of these investments, nor does the Plan have any contractual obligations to further invest in any of these CITs.
+The investment objective of the CITs, other than the stable value CIT, is to seek a total return consisting of long-term growth of capital and current income and invests in funds considered appropriate based on the remaining time horizon of an investor who expects to retire in the target date of the fund.
+The stable value trust CIT's investment objective is to seek preservation of capital and to provide a competitive level of income over time that is consistent with the preservation.